silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 The possibility of equivalent sequences of combining marks occurring in different orders can have implications for other processes.
 For example, a sorting specification or a rendering system might be configured assuming a particular order.
 As a result, it is important that such processes allow for alternate equivalent orderings, or that canonical ordering be included in a pre-processing stage.
 Processes should be designed anticipating different but equally valid possibilities in the data.

-Canonical ordering is an important part of normalization which is discussed next.
+Canonical ordering can also be an important factor in normalization.

 ## Deprecation

 Deprecated characters are encoded characters whose use is strongly discouraged for either architectural reasons, or because they may cause implementation problems.
 They remain in the standard for data to remain comformant, but they should not be used.
-Unicode code charts explicitly indicated in the annotations.
+Unicode code charts explicitly indicate this in the annotations.

 ---